matter-labs/tutorials/TUTORIAL.md

     }

     // this function is called by account before execution.
-    // Verify an account is able to spend a given amount of token and records a new available amount. function _checkSpendingLimit(address _token, uint _amount) internal {
+    // Verify the account is able to spend a given amount of token.
+And it records a new available amount. function _checkSpendingLimit(address _token, uint _amount) internal {
         Limit memory limit = limits[_token];